roxey804/codecompare/README.md

  </p>
 </details>

-standard if/else blocks **keep** the existing scope and don't destroy them like a function.
+Standard if/else blocks **keep** the existing scope and don't destroy them like a function.

-**Q** In the below, what value of numba will be printed out?
+**Q** In the below, what value of number will be printed out?
 ```python
 number = 9